SiliconLabs/wisun-br-linux/README.md

   - Multicast link-local frames (typically Router Solicitations and Router Advertisements) are not forwarded to the Wi-SUN network.
 These frames would be ignored in the Wi-SUN network anyway.

+When no DHCP is server is in use, the IP addresses of the interfaces are configured in this order:

+    1. The address of the backhaul interface is generated from `ipv6_prefix`.
+       Then wsbrd starts the internal DHCP server and starts to advertise `ipv6_prefix` on the Linux interface
+    2. Thank to advertisements, the Linux interface can use SLAAC to get an IP.
+    3. The RF interface request a IP from the internal DHCP server

+When using an external DHCP server:

+    1. The IP of the Linux interface is set by the user
+    2. The backhaul interface get its IP from the prefix of the DHCP server address
+    3. The RF interface request a IP from the external DHCP server

 ## I cannot connect to DBus interface